Financial Accountability Return Guide

 Visit the Early Childhood Education grants and funded programs webpages to review the relevant program guidelines before completing the financial accountability statement.

-Service providers are required to complete a separate financial accountability statement for each grant funding received, detailing how the funding was expended, including details of any unexpended funds.
+Service providers are required to complete a separate financial accountability statement for each program under which grant funding is received, detailing how the funding was expended, including details of any unexpended funds.
 The financial accountability statement must be submitted through ECCMS.

 If a service provider reports: